scitix/netpulse/docs/en/api/job-api.md

 - Supports querying by job ID, queue, status, node, host, and other conditions
 - Returns detailed job information, including execution time, results, error information
 - Supports pagination and filtering
+- **ID query has highest priority**: If `id` parameter is provided, other filter conditions will be ignored

 **Query Parameters**: